nightconcept/any2/project/epics/archive/epic-testing.md

 - As a Developer, I want a clear and standardized way to interact with manual tests so that they are easier to execute and less prone to specific keybinding issues.
 - As a Developer, I want individual test cases or groups to be able to manage their own configurations if needed, for greater flexibility.
 - As a Developer, I want test cases to report failures robustly, even in case of crashes, so that xUnit test results are always informative.
-- As a Developer, I want a well-defined `BaseGameTestCase` to reduce boilerplate and provide common utilities for writing tests compatible with xUnit.
+- As a Developer, I want a well-defined `GameTestCase` to reduce boilerplate and provide common utilities for writing tests compatible with xUnit.
 - As a Developer, I want the `NightTest` project structure to be clean and consistently named (e.g., `Groups/` instead of `Modules/`).
 - As a CI System, I want to build and run `NightTest` automated tests using `dotnet test` and fail the build if any tests fail.
 - As a Developer, I want the CI system to archive standard xUnit test result artifacts (e.g., TRX files) for inspection.